 How this affects equity in your house: Improving your credit score won’t directly affect your equity, but it does have an impact on what kinds of loans you will qualify for.
 If you’re able to raise your credit score, you may be able to qualify to take out 80 percent of your equity instead of only 70 percent.

 5. Take advantage of market fluctuations

 Granted, this is a less proactive approach, but real estate markets change over time, and your home value fluctuates accordingly.
 As demand grows and home prices increase, the value of your home rises.
 As a result, your home equity increases.

 Though this approach is out of your hands, you can be proactive by regularly monitoring and checking the value of your home on sites like Zillow and Redfin.

 How this affects equity in your house: The value of your home, and thus the equity you have in it, is impacted by market forces such as increased demand.
 Regularly checking on the value of your home will help you stay informed so you can be ready to act when the time is right.

 Other considerations when getting a home equity loan

-If you think you’re ready to use your home equity, keep in mind the following considerations.
+If you think you’re ready to use your home equity, keep the following considerations in mind.

 - Home values can crash.
 One reason to be careful with home equity loans is that home values fluctuate.
 If you take out a big loan and the value of your home drops, you could end up owing more than what your house is worth.
 This is a condition known as being “upside-down” or “underwater.”
 The housing crash of 2008 left millions of borrowers stuck in homes they could not sell because the value of their home sank and their mortgage amount was more than their home was worth.